MainulDip/Java-Backend-Study/Spring-MVC-001.md

 https://www.baeldung.com/spring-boot-change-port.

 ### Spring's Important Topics:
-- Spring Security for authentication and authorization
+- Spring Security for authentication and authorization.

 - Spring OAuth for social login with Facebook and Google